sherrymalik-200/JavaScript/Readme.md

 to avoid polluting global scope. to initilize code once.(setup tasks, configs) often used in modules & Js pattern.

-Q.27  Array.

-An array is a collection of items or values, stored in single variable, and each value can be accessed using its index. (starting from 0).

-Iteration Method,
-map();
-Return a new array with modified values.

 Q.28.
 DOM (Document Object Model)